Dr. Neil Margolis

 He received his Bachelor of Science in biology and his Bachelor of Arts in Italian at Loyola University Chicago, where he graduated with high honors.
 Dr. DeStefano received his Doctor of Optometry degree from Midwestern University’s Chicago College of Optometry, where he was valedictorian of the school’s inaugural class and a member of the Beta Sigma Kappa Honor Society.

 He credits his extensive knowledge in vision therapy from working as the founder and former president of Midwestern University’s chapter of College in Optometrists in Vision Development (COVD) as well as other neuro-optometrists while in school.
+He is still active in COVD as well as the Neuro-Optometric Rehabilitation Association, in addition to other professional organizations.

 Most importantly, he enjoys serving patients every day and looks forward to helping you or a loved one.